ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

 5 * 4 bytes for the data.
 We update the pointer to point at the first data word, ie. 4 bytes into the allocated memory block.

-Next OCaml generates code to initialize the array:
+Next OCaml generates code to initialise the array:

 ```assembly
         movl    $5120, -4(%eax)